ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 - timeout – The timeout for sending data, in seconds.
 - root_path – Prefix for keys.
 - metrics – Sending data from a :ref:`system_tables-system.metrics` table.
-- events – Sending deltas data from a :ref:`system_tables-system.events` table
+- events – Sending deltas data accumulated for the time period from a :ref:`system_tables-system.events` table
-- events_absolute – Sending absolute data from a :ref:`system_tables-system.events` table
+- events_cumulative – Sending cumulative data from a :ref:`system_tables-system.events` table
 - asynchronous_metrics – Sending data from a :ref:`system_tables-system.asynchronous_metrics` table.

 You can configure multiple `<graphite>` clauses.
 For instance, you can use this for sending different data at different intervals.